 These events are among the most highly regarded events

-The city of Basel is very easy to reach by car.
-The city is located between the freeway intersections north-south and east-west and is well connected with Bern or Zurich.
-You can park at your hotel or in one of the numerous parking garages.
+It's very easy to reach Basel by car.
+The city is situated between the north-south and east-west highway intersections and is well connected to Bern and Zurich.
+You can park at your hotel or in one of the many parking garages.

 In Basel you can enjoy high-quality culinary variety.
 Whether food court, traditional cuisine or gourmet, here you will definitely find your happiness.